vibspatial/bigwarp/README.md

 ## Exporting the warped moving image to Zarr

 Once you are happy with the warped result shown interactively in Bigwarp, it is time to save the warped images.
-We will save to .zarr.
+Here, we will save to .zarr.
+IMPORTANT: Make sure your mpving image is switched to the transformed view (using the `T` key), otherwise Bigwarp will not actually export a warped version of your moving image (which seems to be a bug).
+We would recommend to carefully check your output file after using Bigwarp to be sure everything was exported correctly.

 `Bigwarp window > File > Export moving image`